 Do not count on being able to buy food, water, or any provisions near the hiking area.
-Each person on the hike should carry the following gear:
+Each person on the hike should consider carrying the following gear:

-- Backpack

-- ☐ Three liters of water per day, at minimum; 4-5 for a hot summer day; at least 2 for a short hike.

-- ☐ Extra nutrient-rich high calorie food

-- A hat with a brim is a MUST when hiking in the desert.
+- Backpack ☐ Water!
+The rule of thumb for hiking is approximately 1/2 a liter (16.9 oz) per hour of hiking per person but it's always safer to take more water than necessary. ☐ Extra nutrient-rich high calorie food ☐ A hat with a brim is a MUST when hiking in the desert.
 Be careful not to expose any skin to the sun.
-Use a cotton/polyester scarf to protect from the sun, or flip up your shirt collar.

-- □ Loose-fitting clothing with long sleeves and long pants/skirts for hikes to increase circulation/airflow, but tight-fitting clothing for bike trips.
-Pack a change of clothes.

-- Sunscreen (minimum of 30 SPF) from a reputable manufacturer, reapplied every few hours (even when it's cloudy).

-- ☐ Insect repellent containing at least 20% DEET

-- Fully charged cellphone and extra battery pack; your phone's GPS should be used as a locator if you get lost.
+Use a cotton/polyester scarf to protect from the sun, or flip up your shirt collar. ■ Loose-fitting clothing with long sleeves and long pants/skirts for hikes to increase circulation/airflow, but tight-fitting clothing for bike trips.
+Pack a change of clothes. □ Sunscreen (minimum of 30 SPF) from a reputable manufacturer, reapplied every few hours (even when it's cloudy). □ Cooling compression sleeves and leggings.
+They help draw heat away from the skin and also protect against sunburns and insect bites. ☐ Insect repellent containing at least 20% DEET ☐ Fully charged cellphone and portable charger; your phone's GPS could be used as a locator if you get lost.
+Watch Sunglasses Compass Multipurpose tool

-- Watch

-- Sunglasses

-- Compass

-- Multipurpose tool

-- Maps

-- Flashlight with extra batteries
+- ☐ Flashlight with extra batteries

 - Waterproof matches

 - Portable fire extinguisher

-- □ Whistle
+- Whistle

 - 2-way radio or an iPhone 14 or 15 that has satellite capability

 - ☐ Hiking boots or other sturdy footwear

 - ☐ Reflective clothing/belts for night or bike trips

 - ☐ Siddur/tefillin for an overnight hike

 - Any medications or medical devices you may need (e.g., antibiotics, asthma inhaler, EpiPen, insulin).
 If possible, check that all hikers know how to administer the medications or devices.

 - ☐ List of emergency numbers

 - ☐ First Aid Kit

-- ☐ Band-aids
+- □ Band-aids

 - □ Thermometer

 - □ Ace bandage

 - □ Antiseptic wipes

-- ☐ Pain reliever
+- □ Pain reliever

 - □ Antihistamines/Benadryl

 - Oral rehydration salts

-- □ Tissues
+- ☐ Tissues

 - Hand sanitizer

 If you or someone in your group becomes sick or injured, keep them hydrated and sheltered, and monitor their airway, breathing, and pulse.
 Control bleeding with direct pressure.
-Call for help with cellphones and the My MDA app.
+Call United Hatzalah or use the My MDA app to get help.
 If there is no service, leave the sick or injured person behind with the medically skilled person while two or more people seek help.